-I wrote this post one Independence Day when I was feeling that the United States still had such a long way to go, yet simultaneously knew I had been given a gift by being born here.
-(Had I only known then what a political shit-storm was approaching!)
+I wrote this post one Independence Day when I was feeling that the United States still had a long way to go, yet simultaneously knew what a privilege it was to be born in this country.
+(Had I only known then what political shit-storm was approaching!)
 Being patriotic doesn’t mean never calling your country into question.

 With the impending 4th of July holiday, I’m reminded of all I’ve learned recently about our country: our politics, our history, our greed.
 However, there are also the turning points and progress made, as told through Howard Zinn’s A People’s History of the United States.
 What I love the most about my country is the freedom I have to be a dissident.
 No where else could there be such strong examples of people who rose up and spoke out, bringing real change to the establishment.
 Watching video footage or hearing stories of women who fought for the right to vote, people who protested Vietnam or the civil rights storm of the 1960’s leave me feeling passionate.

 It’s true that I’m disturbed by the state of our country today- the capitalism at the cost of humanity, the bulldozing of non-Christians & homosexuals, the self-righteous and pretentiousness of the elite and/or conservatives who are not elite, but for some reason side with the wealthy- it’s all mind boggling.
 I don’t understand those who want the government to “butt out” of our lives, yet encourage the same government to enforce religious standards on all of us, whether we share said religious beliefs or not.